codr7/eli/README.md

 `_`

 #### Num (Any)
-`Num` is the root of all numeric types.
+`Num` is the root of numeric types.

 #### Pair (Any Seq)
 `Pair` is the type of pairs of values.